drnilsjensen/t2/README.md

 metadata.
 URLs are numbered instead of explicitly stored. robots.txt is stored, and each 1st sitemap, if available.
-The algorithms try to read the /impressum (imprint) URL to determine a city code (just DE-PLZ yet) that is stored in the first 5 bytes in each sitemap bucket, as the information there is always assumed to be redundant ('<?xml').
+The algorithms try to read the /impressum (imprint) URL to determine a city code (just DE-PLZ yet) that is stored in the first 5 bytes in each sitemap bucket.
-This is correlated with the 1st 3 bytes of the l-parameter in t2q.
-Entries nearby the location are marked with '*' in the search output.

 ## Code quality (as of this pre-alpha release, work in progress)